-Jennifer Aniston’s BFF Hangs Out More With Justin Theroux – ‘It’s a kick in the teeth,’ Reports ‘Radar’
+Jennifer Aniston’s BFF Hangs Out More With Justin Theroux – ‘It’s A Kick In The Teeth,’ Reports ‘Radar’

 Additionally, the unnamed sources also told Radar Online that McMillan met with Theroux this month in Paris when the hairstylist worked with Michelle Williams.
 Together, they attended the Louis Vuitton show for Fashion Week alongside Emma Stone.
 Although they were not in the same hotel together, the insider told the media outlet that Jennifer Aniston’s BFF and her ex-husband “did come in contact.”

-Rumors have been swirling around Jennifer Aniston and her shocking break-up with Theroux, but there were a lot of fans who were thrilled with the idea that she might reunite with her ex-husband Brad Pitt, who broke-up with Angelina Jolie in September 2016.
-However, as what the unnamed source said, who spoke with People, a reunion is “very unlikely.”
-According to the insider, the former couple has not seen each other for a while and “have become totally different people.”
+Rumors have been swirling around Jennifer Aniston and her shocking breakup with Theroux, but there were a lot of fans who were thrilled with the idea that she might reunite with her ex-husband Brad Pitt, who broke up with Angelina Jolie in September 2016.
+However, as what the unnamed source who spoke with People said, a reunion is “very unlikely.”
+According to the insider, the former couple have not seen each other for a while and “have become totally different people.”

 “They haven’t seen each other in ages.
 For well over a decade now they have lived totally separate lives and so not surprisingly, they have become totally different people than who they once were when they were together.”